shreayan98c/Face-Detection/README.md

 # Face-Detection
-Creating a face detection and motion detection system.
+Creating a face detection system.

+Using the OpenCV library to detect the user's face from the frames.